 Working from home.
 Once a special, once-in-a-while treat that was characterized by the chance to work in our pajamas, it’s now become the norm for many of us.

 But what we’re finding is that the shift to a fully at-home work situation brings its own set of challenges.
-It strips us of many of the mental wellness strategies that we may have built into our old routines and brings new situational stressors on top of the change and uncertainty we’re already facing.
+It strips us of many of the mental wellness strategies that we may have built into our old routines and brings new situational and environmental stressors on top of the change and uncertainty we’re already facing.